 Time Limits.
-Within 180 days of assignment, the settlement judge must file a final settlement conference status report indicating whether the parties were able to agree to a settlement.
-For cases involving child custody, visitation, relocation or guardianship issues, a final settlement conference status report must be filed within 120 days of assignment.
+For appeals subject to the provisions in Rule 3E, the settlement judge must file a final settlement conference status report within 120 days of assignment that indicates whether the parties were able to agree to a settlement.
+In all other appeals. a final settlement conference status report must be filed within 180 days of assignment.

 Extensions.
 Upon stipulation of all parties or upon the settlement judge’s recommendation, the settlement program administrator may extend the time for filing a final settlement conference status report.
-In cases not involving child custody, visitation, relocation or guardianship issues, the time may be extended for an additional 90 days.
-In cases involving child custody, visitation, relocation or guardianship issues, the time may be extended for an additional 60 days.
+In appeals subject to the provisions of Rule 3E, the time may be extended for an additional 60 days.
+In all other appeals, the time may be extended for an additional 90 days.